OpenChain-Project/Security-Assurance-Specification/Security-Assurance-Specification/2.0/en/openchain-security-specification-2.0.md

 Version 2.0

-This Specification is designed to provide an interation to the OpenChain Security Assurance Specification (1st Generation).
+This Specification is designed to provide an iteration to the OpenChain Security Assurance Specification (1st Generation).
 It is currently a draft and is not ready for deployment.

 ### OpenChain Project: Building Trust In The Supply Chain Since 2016